let-unimi/liblet/docs/examples.rst

 Two last cases need to be taken care of to get to the CNF.

-First we want to eliminate non-solitary terminals in *lefthand* sides, that is if :math:`A\to αaβ` where :math:`a\in T` and :math:`α, β\in N^*`; this is easily solved by introducing a new nonterminal :math:`N_a` and a new rule :math:`N_a\to a`, replacing the
+First we want to eliminate non-solitary terminals in left-hand sides, that is if :math:`A\to αaβ` where :math:`a\in T` and :math:`α, β\in N^*`; this is easily solved by introducing a new nonterminal :math:`N_a` and a new rule :math:`N_a\to a`, replacing the